PTCInc/wnc-plus-outbound-demo-api/Usage.md

 ### **SSL Certificates**

-Server and client certificates are generated automatically when container is started.
-You will see certificates folder generated in current working directory.
-It contains client certificate chain and server certificate chain.
+The server and client certificates are generated automatically when the container is started.
+You will see a certificates folder generated in the current working directory.
+It contains the client certificate chain and server certificate chain.

 ### Authentication